zefangli/OLD_zefangli.github.io/index.md

 My undergraduate studies focus on elastic mechanics, structural health monitoring, and robotics.

-I am also an incoming student of Master of Science in Mechanical Engineering - Reaserch program at Carnegie Mellon University in fall 2021, keenly seeking research opportunities on soft robotics and/or wearable electronics.
+I am also an incoming student of [Master of Science in Mechanical Engineering - Reaserch](https://www.meche.engineering.cmu.edu/education/graduate-programs/masters-research.html) program at Carnegie Mellon University starting in fall 2021, keenly seeking research opportunities on soft robotics and/or wearable electronics.

 ### Current Interests